 Alaska Airlines Visa Signature® credit card

 Co-branded airline credit cards tend to get a bad rap for inflexibility.
 Not so with the Alaska Airlines Visa Signature card because you can transfer your miles to a range of airline partners.
 That means you can get to over 800 destinations on your rewards.
 That’s a great perk of this card.
-Couple that fact with the annual Companion Fare, which gives you a companion ticket on Alaska Airlines starting at $121 ($99 plus taxes and fees), valid on all Alaska flights booked on alaskaair.com, and Alaska Airlines Visa Signature has a very compelling offer.
+Couple that fact with the Companion Fare offer, which gives you a companion ticket on Alaska Airlines starting at $121 ($99 plus taxes and fees from $22), valid on all Alaska flights booked on alaskaair.com, and Alaska Airlines Visa Signature has a very compelling offer.
+To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.
 If you regularly fly long-haul, and or plan to in 2019, this card offers the most value.